| |

 In one study Roman Catholics accounted for less than 1 per cent

-per cent of the population at large.
-Non-Christians on the other
+26 per cent of the population at large.
+Non-Christians on the

-hand were vastly over-represented.
-Some 77 per cent of scientists
+other hand were vastly over-represented.
+Some 77 per cent of

-were neither Protestant nor Roman Catholic, yet only 7 per cent
+scientists were neither Protestant nor Roman Catholic, yet only

 Christian graduates saw a serious conflict between science and

-that fewer than 14 per cent of distinguished psychologists believed
+revealed that fewer than 14 per cent of distinguished psychologists

-in God.
-No figures were available for philosophers, apparently
+believed in God.
+No figures were available for philosophers,

-because they found the concept meaningless, or at least inadequately
+apparently because they found the concept meaningless, or at

-revealed that the more eminent scientists were, the less likely
+Other studies revealed that the more eminent scientists were,

 and another that the strength of religious belief is inversely